 She reassembles them as new fictional worlds, in the hope of finding new paths towards a better future, transcending current concepts of art or architecture.

 If you think of money as water, then our financial system is like an irrigation system, watering the economy.
 Just as irrigation helps crops grow, money allows the economy to flourish.
 As long as the money keeps flowing, society will thrive—or at least that’s the idea.
-In reality, large swaths of society remain parched, while a small group of people is swimming in money.
+In reality, large swaths of society remain parched, while a small group of people reap most benefits.

 Who creates and allocates our money?
 Where does it all go?
 And why doesn’t the financial system work for everyone?
 These questions are at the heart of "The Waterworks of Money," the latest work by cartographer Carlijn Kingma, in collaboration with financial economists Thomas Bollen and Martijn van der Linden.
 They lead you through a watery world where money is in motion, its hidden forces made manifest.